Board of Directors

 Steve serves on the Boards of Sheridan College and MediaSmarts.
 He holds a B.A.
 (Honours) in Political Studies from Bishop’s University, where he was named a “Top 10 after 10” alumni in 2019; and J.D. from Case Western Reserve University School of Law (Cleveland, Ohio), where he served as a Senior Fellow with the Canada-United States Law Institute.
 He resides in Oakville, Ontario with his wife and two children.

-Michael Hoechsmann is an Associate Professor and the Chair of Education Programs at Lakehead University, Orillia.
-He is co-editor and co-author of several media education titles including The Handbook of Media Education Research (IAMCR-Wiley, 2021), and Media Literacies: A Critical Introduction (Wiley, 2012; 2nd Edition in 2023).
+Michael Hoechsmann is a Professor of Education at Lakehead University.
+He is co-editor and co-author of several media education titles including The Handbook of Media Education Research (IAMCR-Wiley, 2021), and Media Literacies: A Critical Introduction (Wiley, 2012; 2nd Edition in 2025).
+Presently, he is the Chair of the Media Education Research section of IAMCR (International Association for Media and Communication Research).

 Nanao Kachi is the Director of Social and Consumer Policy at the Canadian Radio-television and Telecommunications Commission (CRTC), a position he has held since 2012.
 The mandate of Mr. Kachi’s team encompasses both telecommunications and broadcasting elements.
 His team is responsible for a diverse array of files, from the Wireless Code to cultural diversity, closed captioning, video relay service (VRS), Described Video, the establishment of the Broadcasting Participation Fund and the Broadcasting Accessibility Fund.
 Mr. Kachi began his career at the CRTC in 2003 as a senior analyst working on television related issues, including closed captioning and described video.